 Why is Sentiment Analysis Important

-Why is sentiment analysis important for businesses?
+Why is sentiment analysis critical for businesses?
 Till a few years ago, analyzing a customer’s sentiments was not something that was taken seriously.
-Today, thanks to advancements in technology and also in the thinking of businesses, sentiment analysis is emerging as a viable tool.
+Today, thanks to advancements in technology and business thinking, sentiment analysis is emerging as a viable tool.

-What makes it interesting and rather different from the other forms of data analytics is that this one deals with emotions, and as we all know, emotions are never black or white.
+What makes it interesting and distinct from other forms of data analytics is that this one deals with emotions, and as we all know, emotions are never black or white.

 Express Analytics puts the voice of the customer at the heart of the business.
 Want to learn more about sentiment analysis using Python?
-Fill up this short form and our experts will touch base with you.
+Please fill out this short form, and our experts will be in touch with you.

-Sentiment analysis tells a brand or an enterprise what the world or the consumer feels about it.
+Sentiment analysis reveals to a brand or enterprise what the world or its consumers feel about it.
 The sentiments could be positive, negative, or even neutral.

-Sentiment analysis is an algorithm-driven process, with the algorithms having access to a dictionary of words, each of them holding a positive, negative or neutral sentiment.
+Sentiment analysis is an algorithm-driven process, with the algorithms having access to a dictionary of words, each of which holds a positive, negative, or neutral sentiment.

 Example: happy, sad, annoying, rewarding, lovely, wonderful, creative, etc.

-To conduct such an analysis, a business must have the required tools in place and a clear idea of how to use them.
+To conduct such an analysis, a business must have the necessary tools in place and a clear understanding of how to utilize them.

 What Is Social Media Sentiment Analysis?

-As the name signifies, sentiment analysis of social media means just that – to understand using data what people feel or think about your product, service, or even brand.
+As the name suggests, it means just that – to understand what people feel or think about your product, service, or even brand.

-Today, this has gone beyond the vanity metrics like likes, mentions, etc.
+Today, this has gone beyond vanity metrics , such as likes, and mentions

-Social media sentiment analysis means collecting and analyzing information in the posts people share about your company on social media.
+Social media sentiment analysis involves collecting and analyzing information from posts that people share about your company on social media.

 Why is this form of analysis important?
 You get to know exactly what people think of your brand on social media.